 We say a subclass of objects or equivalently the full subcategory on this subclass generates if every object in is a colimit of objects in , hence the colimit over a diagram of the form

 As before, such a presentation is all the more useful the “smaller” the generating data is.
-In order to grasp the various aspects of the notion of “smallness” in category theory we need the notion of regular cardinal.
+In order to grasp the various aspects of the notion of “smallness” in category theory we need to recall the notion of regular cardinal.

 The cardinality of a set is regular if every coproduct/disjoint union of sets of cardinality smaller than and indexed by a set of cardinality smaller than is itself of cardinality smaller than .

 The smallest regular cardinal is ℵ: every finite union of finite sets is itself a finite set.
 (See the entry on regular cardinals for a discussion as to whether one might consider some finite cardinals as being `regular'.)

 We can now speak of objects that are “-small sums” using the notion of -filtered colimits:

 In an ℵ-filtered category every finite diagram has a cocone.
 This is equivalent to:

 for every pair of objects there is a third objct such that both have a morphism to it;